-21. Identify the nature of any report and the estimated cost of its preparation by small businesses required to comply with the proposed rules.
+19. Identify the nature of any report and the estimated cost of its preparation by small businesses required to comply with the proposed rules.

 The proposed rules do not need any reports.
+There are no reports that a small business would have to complete.

-22. Analyze the costs of compliance for all small businesses affected by the proposed rules, including costs of equipment, supplies, labor, and increased administrative costs.
+20. Analyze the costs of compliance for all small businesses affected by the proposed rules, including costs of equipment, supplies, labor, and increased administrative costs.